 10. What does your gut and head tell you about dealing with them in the future?

-1. Looking back, what did I observe about myself in that situation, either old or new?
+1. Looking back, what did I observe about myself in that situation, old or new?

-2. What have I realized, that I’d rather not have known –
+2. What have I realized, that I’d rather not have admitted –

 a. about myself